jdillard/murder-mystery/source/content/plotlines/bellingham-1889/plot/_index.md

 ### Round 1 – Alibis and Initial Theories (15min)

-> "[Frances Larrabee] Given our situation, I believe we must conduct our own investigation.
-Perhaps if we each share our whereabouts during the time in question, we can begin to understand what happened to my dear husband.
-Each character should explain their movements after Larrabee's announcement."
+> "[Any character can deliver this] Given our situation, I believe we must conduct our own investigation.
+Perhaps if we each share our whereabouts during the time in question, we can begin to understand what happened to Heinrich.
+Each character should explain their movements after the announcement this evening."

 **Process:**
 - Host should note contradictions without immediately pointing them out